apollo-rsps/apollo-wiki/New-Plugin-Tutorial.md

 When you start IDEA, you will be prompted with a screen to create, import, open, or checkout a project.
 We want to check out a project from GitHub.
 Enter the URL: https://github.com/apollo-rsps/apollo.git and you can choose the rest to your liking.
 It will get checked out, then click to open it.

 The next window you will see if to import from gradle.
-We want to uncheck the 'Create separate module per source set' check box.
-Then click 'OK'.
+Click 'OK'.

 We then want to checkout the kotlin-experiments branch.
 To do this, use the navigation bar at the top of IDEA and click 'VCS->Git->Branches->origin/kotlin-experiments->Checkout as new branch'
 Name the new branch something along the lines of kotlin-experiments-my-plugin.